xVares/movie_project/README.md

 ## Data Storage

-The movie data is stored in a JSON file named `movies_data.json` inside the `data` directory.
+The movie data is stored in the `data` directory either as a JSON file named `movies_data.json` or as a CSV file named `movies_data.csv`.
 You can modify this file directly or use the application's menu options to add, delete, and update movies.